JosephLMurray/ThatGoodDirt/README.md

 Once the user desides which route to take the application will redirect them to the first step of their GoodDirt joourney exterience.

-With simple and easy instructions we made it possible for anyone to enjoy mother nature.
-Creating an interacive experice making it fun from start to finish.